The UN YPP exam is held online, through a virtual platform.

 - United Nations Values and Competencies Framework.

 Since there is a considerable amount of information to be covered prior to the examination date, the key to succeeding in this stage of the UN YPP selection process is to prepare in advance and be very disciplined.
-We advise you to get started on the reading list as soon as you submit your application, as this will give you extra time to prepare for the exam, as well as time to practice for its questions by consulting samples of previous questions given.
+We advise you to get started on your studies as soon as you submit your application, as this will give you extra time to prepare for the exam, as well as time to practice for its questions by consulting samples of previous questions given.

 Many of these publications can be found at the UN virtual library: https://www.un-ilibrary.org/.

-To help you succeed in the selection process of the United Nations Young Professionals Program, OpenIGO offers a series of products, including a UN YPP Written Exam Preparation Package!
-We are an extensive network composed of former young professionals, professors and researchers from the best universities in the world, international civil servants and Human Resources specialists devoted to helping from young to more experienced professionals develop their international career.
+OpenIGO is an extensive network composed of former young professionals, professors and researchers from the best universities in the world, international civil servants and Human Resources specialists devoted to helping from young to more experienced professionals develop their international career.